claudiopanariello/claudiopanariello.github.io/pleasuredome.markdown

 ---
 layout: post
-title:  "the pleasure dome"
+title:  "gabinetto segreto"
 published: false
-permalink: /pleasure-dome
+permalink: /gabinetto-segreto
 order: 6
 ---
 *The Pleasure Dome is under constructions and it will be inaugurated soon.*